Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Definition and results on short HHG

-As it turns out, admitting squid materials is equivalent to being a short HHG: \begin{thm} (\cite[Theorem 3.10]{short_HHG:I}) Let $G$ be a finitely generate group admitting squid materials, with support graph $\ov X$.
-Then $(G,\ov X)$ is a short HHG, where the cyclic direction associated to each $v\in\ov{X}^{(0)}$ is (a finite-index subgroup of) $Z_v$. \end{thm}
+\begin{thm} (\cite[Theorem 3.10]{Short_HHG:I}) Let $G$ be a finitely generate group admitting blowup materials, with support graph $\ov X$.
+Then $G$ admits a short HHG structure, where $\ov X$ is the support graph and the cyclic direction associated to each $v\in\ov{X}^{(0)}$ is (a finite-index subgroup of) $Z_v$. \end{thm}